-In addition to the annual inspection of fire doors, recent editions of NFPA 101 - The Life Safety Code require certain egress doors to be inspected annually as well.
-The area leading to fire and egress doors must be kept clear for egress purposes, and to provide the required maneuvering clearance for accessible openings.
+In addition to the annual inspection of fire doors, recent editions of NFPA 101 require certain egress doors to be inspected annually as well.
+The area leading to each fire and egress door must be kept clear for egress purposes, and to provide the required maneuvering clearance for accessible openings.

 If a fire door is no longer used as a door, building occupants will sometimes place furniture or stack stored items against the door.
-NFPA 80 requires fire doors that are no longer in use to be removed and replaced with wall construction matching the adjacent wall.
-A fire door typically carries a lower hourly rating than the wall, because the fuel load against an operable door is much less than a wall with furniture and other materials against it.
+NFPA 80 requires fire doors that are no longer in use to be removed and replaced with wall construction matching the fire resistance rating of the adjacent wall.
+A fire door typically carries a lower hourly rating than the wall, because the fuel load against an operable door is much less than a wall with furniture and other materials adjacent to it.
 If a 20-minute door in a 1-hour wall has an increased fuel load because it is no longer operable, it will not be able to withstand fire for the required amount of time.
 Check required egress routes before removing any door.